magento/pagebuilder-docs/docs/control-layouts/introduction.md

 **`defaultViewport`**—Name of the viewport selected by default.
 This property is set in the `view.xml` configuration.

 **`viewportClasses`**—Observable object array of CSS classes used to change the stage width.
 The `toggleViewport()` appends the selected viewport name with `'-viewport'`, then assigns it as a CSS class to the`viewportClasses` observable.
-By default, Page Builder uses only one CSS class to set the stage width for its `mobile` viewport: `mobile-viewport`.
+By default, Page Builder only sets one stage width for its `mobile` viewport, using the `.mobile-viewport` class.
 The `desktop` viewport does not have a class because it does not set a stage width that is different from the stage's default width.
 See [_mobile-viewport.less](#_mobile-viewportless) for more information.

 ### Viewport functions